 Funding for biomedical research tightens nationwide; yet IU School of Medicine continues to attract new funding in critical areas of medicine.

-IU School of Medicine offers a robust learning and teaching environment that is preparing the next generation of healers and transforming health–in Indiana and globally.
+IU School of Medicine offers a robust learning and teaching environment that is preparing the next generation of healers and transforming health in Indiana and across the globe.

 Integrated Medical Education

-With the Class of 2020, IU School of Medicine launched a new medical education curriculum that better reflects the modern U.S. healthcare environment and delivery models, readying students to practice medicine in a team-based, interdisciplinary setting.
+IU School of Medicine is the largest medical school in the United States.
+Comprised of five basic science departments and 20 clinical departments, IU School of Medicine offers exceptional training for students wishing to pursue a medical degree.
+With the Class of 2020, the school implemented a new medical education curriculum that better reflects the modern U.S. health care environment and delivery models, readying students to practice medicine in a team-based, interdisciplinary setting.

 - Statewide medical education centers on six core competencies.